ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **Ticket Branch Rules**

-// i'd like to remove ticket and unrelevant rules that we do not follow anymore in E-hardware.

 There are nine rules you must follow when working in ticket branches to avoid merge conflicts and loss of work.

 1. ### **Pull Often**